Victrola vs. Crosley: Which Record Player Is Best For You?

 Suggestion:

 If you can spend a little more, I recommend going for the Audio Technica AT-LP120XBTUSB.
-It has a better tonearm, comes with Bluetooth, is made of better components, has better sound output, and ultimately offers better value for money than any suitcase record player available in the market.
+It has a better tonearm, comes with Bluetooth feature, is made of better components, has better sound output, and ultimately offers better value for money than any suitcase record player available in the market.

 Russel Hawkins - About the author